samwalshnz/lightncandy-l4/README.md

 laravel4-lightncandy
 ====================

-A lightncandy ("A PHP library to support almost all features of handlebars" by zordius) wrapper for Laravel 4.
+A LightnCandy ("A PHP library to support almost all features of handlebars" by [zordius](https://github.com/zordius)) wrapper for Laravel 4.

 # Install
 Add lightncandy-l4 as a dependency to your `composer.json` file